-VAT is usually paid quarterly, but doesn’t necessarily run in line with your financial year, depending on when you registered.
+VAT is usually paid quarterly, but it doesn’t necessarily run in line with your financial year, depending on when you registered.
 However, this can be changed so your VAT periods and accounts are co-terminous.
-In order to calculate the amount that you have to pay, you need to look at output tax (the tax you charge customers on sales) and input tax (the amount you can reclaim from purchases).
+In order to calculate the amount that you have to pay, you subtract input tax (the amount you can reclaim from purchases) from output tax (the tax you charge customers on sales) and pay (or reclaim) the difference.

 Amount to pay to HMRC = Output Tax – Input Tax

 The flat rate scheme was brought in as being simple, but sadly it is anything but.
 The amount you pay is based on the industry you operate in.
-You pay a flat rate of VAT that is calculated as a percentage of your turnover.
-This is usually less than the standard rate of 20%.
-However, on the flat rate scheme, you can’t reclaim VAT on purchases so you definitely need to be cautious about whether you’ll be better off or not.
+You pay a flat rate of VAT that is calculated as a percentage of your turnover including VAT.
+This is less than the standard rate of 20%, however, you can’t reclaim VAT on purchases so you definitely need to be cautious about whether you’ll be better off or not.
 In order to use this scheme, you must first obtain permission from HMRC.

-On this scheme you provide just one return per year to HMRC, and make equal payments throughout the year.
+In this scheme, you provide just one return per year to HMRC, and make equal payments throughout the year.
 The amount you pay is calculated based on the previous year’s VAT liability and can help some companies with cash flow management.
 The difficulty with this is that if you are growing rapidly, then the following year you will have a large increase in VAT which you may not have budgeted for.

 To find out which scheme would be best for your business, or to get advice on when to register your company, we recommend speaking to an accountant.
 A good accountant can ensure that you’re paying the correct amount of VAT and advise you as to which scheme would be most beneficial.